 Can I play Mahjong in person?

 Yes.
 You just need to find an appropriate online community.
-Alternatively, you may look at forums where you may find people willing to meet and play.
+For example look at forums where you can find people willing to meet and play.
 Here are a few links that may be helpful:

 - Mah Jong @ meetup.com